pyserial/pyserial/documentation/pyserial_api.rst

         Set software flow control state.

+.. class:: RawSerial

+    This class is only present when run with Python 2.6 and newer that prides the module :mod:`io`.
+It shares the same interface with :class:`Serial` with the difference that :meth:`read` and :meth:`write` work with :class:`bytes`and :class:`bytearrays`.

+    This also means that readline is borrowed from the :mod:`io` module and lacks the ``eol`` parameter.

+    .. versionadded:: 2.5

 .. class:: FileLike

     An abstract file like class.
 It is used as base class for :class:`Serial`.